sulu/sulu-docs/bundles/markup/index.rst

 MarkupBundle
 ============

-The MarkupBundle provides the feature of declaring different "relations" as html-tag.
-This tags will be automatically parsed before the response will be send.
+The MarkupBundle provides the feature of extending output formats as with different so called tags.
+These tags will be automatically parsed and replaced before the response will be sent.

 Example
 -------

 This example contains a sulu-related example.
 The tag ``sulu:link`` represents a link to another page.
-This tag will be replaces via a valid anchor where the href links to the page with given UUID.
+This tag will be replaced via a valid anchor where the `href` attribute contains the UUID of the page.

 .. code-block:: html